artkabis/dataCherckerWebTools/README.md

 - Check schema markup (Google microdata).
 - Check outline Hn validity.
 - Toggle Cors (to fetch request from another domain)
-- Check inner and outer navigation (Duda nav).
+- Check inner and outer navigation (Duda nav) and open links sitemap in new window.
 - Check the correctness of the spelling of the content of the web page.
 - Soprod: Copy all expressions and localities.